Lutron Smart Home App

 Diary Study

-Learn users experience in an immersive study
+Learn users' experience with an immersive study

 Step 2